DallasMorningNews/flythrough/README.md

 ```

-Once you have your JSON set up, all you need to do is call ``.flythrough` on your flythrough container, passing the variable name of your JSON array as the value of frames key within an object.
+Once you have your JSON set up, all you need to do is call ``.flythrough` on your flythrough container, passing the variable name of your JSON array as the value of the frames key within an object.
 For example:

 ```javascript
 $("#yourid").flythrough({frames: sampleJSON});